ntrocado/freesound/README.md

 # Common Lisp client for the Freesound API

 [Freesound](https://freesound.org/) is a large-scale collaborative database of audio recordings released under Creative Commons licenses.
-It offers an API for interacting with the database: searching for sounds, retrieving metadata, accessing audio content analysis, download and upload sounds, comment, rate, and bookmark, etc.
+It offers an API for interacting with the database: searching for sounds, retrieving meta-data, accessing audio content analysis, download and upload sounds, comment, rate, and bookmark, etc.

 This is a Common Lisp library for the API, created and maintained by [Nuno Trocado](https://nunotrocado.com), and released under the [MIT License](https://github.com/ntrocado/freesound/blob/master/LICENSE).